mahaplatform/reframe/README.md

 functionality

 ## Accelerated Prototype to Production
-Becuase Reframe enables you to statically mock your data OR connect it from a remote data source, converting from prototype to application can be as eas as replacing a JSON object with a URL endpoint
+Because Reframe enables you to statically mock your data OR connect it from a remote data source, converting from prototype to application can be as eas as replacing a JSON object with a URL endpoint

+## Opinionated Approach
+In order to provide a high level of functionality, Reframe is implemented with a bold set of opinions regarding how you should structure your application.
+We use Semantic UI as the foundational CSS framework for our components and we use Redux to manage the application state.

+## Declarative Configuration
+Most functionality in Reframe is extremely declarative.
+You may find yourself writing more JSON configuration than actual JavaScript.
+We've intentionally made configuration as simple and terse as possible - choosing sensible defaults where possible.
+We have also tried to give the developer as many opportunities as possible to override these defaults to configure the desired behavior.

 ## Installation
 Install with [npm](http://npmjs.com):